-These articles, some co-authored and some solely by Alan Drengson, are a representative selection chosen from many years work.
+These articles are a representative selection chosen from many years of work.
 They show the gradual development of the Wild Way as a practice, which is presented in the book Wild Way Home.

-Links to download full articles as PDFs follow the excerpts.
-View the PDF with Adobe Reader.
+Links to view full articles as PDFs follow the excerpts.

 List of Articles